 If you have approached your parked car only to see that your vehicle has been damaged or scratched, and there is no one around, it means you have become a victim of a hit-and-run accident (or was it really an accident?).

 If another driver hit your parked car and fled the scene, recovering damages may be a complicated process.
-However, our Los Angeles car accident attorney from the Law Offices of Howard Craig Kornberg knows how to make it easier.
+However, our car accident lawyer in Los Angeles from the Law Offices of Howard Craig Kornberg knows how to make it easier.
 We know the legal tricks and techniques that must be used in order to get compensated for the property damage.

 Check if there is a note